-The are a number of notice and labelling requirements when copying and communicating material under the various statutory and music licences.
+The Copyright Act 1968 includes a number of notice and labelling requirements when copying and communicating copyright material.
 These requirements are outlined below.

 A prescribed notice must be displayed on or near any print based copying equipment such as photocopiers, scanners and computers.